InsertKoinIO/nowinandroid/MIGRATION_GUIDE.md

 - Frustrated with Hilt's complexity or build times
 - Building a multi-module app and want better organization
 - Looking for better testing ergonomics
+- Building a Kotlin Multiplatform (KMP) app and need cross-platform DI

 Then Koin Annotations 2.3 is worth considering.
 The JSR-330 compatibility means migration risk is low, and the compile-time safety addresses the main criticism of earlier Koin versions.
+For KMP projects, Koin is the natural choice since Hilt doesn't support multiplatform.

 For Now in Android specifically, the migration took 2 hours and resulted in cleaner module organization.
 We removed boilerplate, improved discoverability with `@ComponentScan`, and simplified activity scoping.
 That's a win.

+## What's Next?

+This migration focused on dependency injection infrastructure.
+In a future article, we'll explore application architecture tracing with the Kotzilla platform - monitoring your app's performance in production, tracking dependency resolution timing, and identifying bottlenecks in real-world usage.

 ---